rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 }
 ```

 >The rest of the **Creating a simple bot and running it** lab is optional.
 Per the prerequisites, you should have experience working with the Bot Framework.
-You can hit F5 to confirm it builds correctly, and move on to the next lab.
+You can hit F5 to confirm it builds correctly, and move on to the next lab (1.3 Organizing Code for Bots).

-Now start your bot (with or without debugging) by pressing F5.
+Now start your bot (with or without debugging) by pressing the "IIS Express" button that looks like a play button (or hit F5).
 NuGet should take care of downloading the appropriate dependencies.
 * Your default.html page will be displayed in a browser.
 * Note the localhost port number for the page.
 You will need this information to interact with your bot.

 To interact with your bot:
 * Launch the Bot Framework Emulator.
 (If you just installed it, it may not be indexed to show up in a search on your local machine, so remember that it installs to c:\Users\your-username\AppData\Local\botframework\app-3.5.27\botframework-emulator.exe.)
-Ensure that the Bot URL matches the port number that launched in the web browser, and has api/messages appended to the end (e.g. `http://localhost:portNumber/api/messages`).
+Ensure that the Bot URL matches the port number that launched in the web browser, and then api/messages appended to the end (e.g. `http://localhost:portNumber/api/messages`).
 You should be able to converse with the bot.
 * Type "hello", and the bot will respond with "Hello World" to every message.

 ![Bot Emulator](./resources/assets/BotEmulator2.png)